ionic-team/ionic-site/content/docs/wkwebview/index.md

 > I don't control the backend, so I can't add CORS to it, how can I make it work with WKWebView?

-If it is not an possibility to implement or configure CORS in the server, Ionic has an native plugin that can "proxy" the HTTP requests using native code, so CORS can be completely bypasses:
+If it is not an possibility to implement or configure CORS in the server, there is a native plugin that can "proxy" the HTTP requests using native code, so CORS can be completely bypasses:

 Read more here: [cordova-plugin-http](http://ionicframework.com/docs/native/http/).